 2. Transcripts (unofficial) from each college or university attended

 Application deadlines are in early March for the cohort that begins the following summer.
 Preference may be given to qualified candidates from rural or high needs areas in Colorado with a letter of support from their district or BOCES Director.
-Please note that the current cohort is full and we are not accepting applications at this time.

 The SLPP courses are offered through Continuing Education.
 The tuition rate is the same for in-state and out-of-state students.
 The current tuition for each 3-credit course is $1,030 ($343 per credit) so the cost of the entire program is approximately $8,300 for in-state or out-of-state students (without textbooks or potential materials costs).
 Tuition rates are subject to increase.